Anna Calvi (album): Reception

 Upon its release, Anna Calvi received generally positive reviews from music critics.
 Aggregating website AnyDecentMusic? reports a score of 7.6 based on 29 professional reviews.

-Reviewer Eamonn Seoige (IHeart AU), called the album "fully-formed and... an instantly engaging body of work", argued that it's "key strength is honest, raw power."
+Reviewer Eamonn Seoige (IHeart AU), called the album "fully-formed and... an instantly engaging body of work", argued that its "key strength is honest, raw power."
 Describing Calvi's songs as "poetic, free-flowing, often incorporating multiple styles that frame her distinctive and kaleidoscopic vocal range," he added: "A gifted musician, possessor of a unique voice and writer of inimitable songs, Calvi is already primed for greatness."
 Matt James of PopMatters described Calvi as "eternally glamorous, but perennially doomed nightclub torch-song singer with a skeleton army in their closet" and her debut, never "afraid to be fantastical, striking," as "rich and strange".
 NME called the debut "perhaps the first great record of 2011."
 According to Jon O'Brien of AllMusic, this "ambitious and always intriguing debut... heralds the arrival of a unique and inventive addition to the plethora of U.K. female singer/songwriters."

 Mojo placed the album at number 8 on its list of "Top 50 albums of 2011."